ynm3/ynm3/README.md

 ✧- Popee the performer

-✧- Studio Ghibli ⌭
+✧- Studio Ghibli

 ✧- Regular show[kinda forgot some of it]

 ✧-ENA

-✧-Project sekai
+✧-Project sekai[not into much]

 ✧- FNAF [Five Nights At Freddy's]

-✧- And many more, please, don't be afraid to ask!
+✧- And many more, please don't be afraid to ask!

 That's all really.
-I hope we get along well!
+I hope we get along well! [or not.it depends on you,really..All I know that I'm very easy to talk with to!]
 {📌PLES [please] BARE IN MIND: IN PONY TOWN I USUALLY GO ON OFFLINE MODE❗❗[I go on online mode for a special occasion(sometimes/or just my trip)}